Nine strategies to speed up the sales process

 • This is a difficult challenge that has not been solved by previous actions

 You must intentionally seek out critical customer problems and opportunities.
 This means ignoring lesser challenges.
-Sometimes you can take a less urgent challenge and reframe it into an urgent problem that warrants an immediate investment from the customer.
+Sometimes you can take a less urgent challenge and reframe it into an urgent problem that warrants immediate investment by the customer.

-Sometimes ask your client, "Is the problem we are discussing one of your top two or three priorities?"
-If not, I then ask, "What are your top two or three?"
+Sometimes ask your customer, "Is the problem we're discussing one of your top two or three priorities?"
+If not, I then ask: "What are your top two or three?"

 Your business won't grow if you don't say "no".

-The best business developers proactively build a broad network among existing customers and regularly meet with high-potential prospects.
+The best business developers proactively build up a broad network of existing customers and regularly meet with high-potential prospects.

 How do you build trust before the sale begins?
 By developing relationships, understanding the customer's program, and then adding value to that program by regularly sharing ideas, insights, best practices and potential solutions.

-Many people who call you are "feasibility buyers".
-They can say no but they can't say yes.
+Many of the people who call you are "feasibility buyers".
+They can say no, but they can't say yes.

-If you don't work directly with the person who will make the decision to hire you, you will often find that the sales cycle is long and uncertain.
-You should be obsessed with contacting and working with the executive decision maker, the real buyer.
-If this is not possible, you may want to consider stepping aside.
+If you don't work directly with the person who will make the decision to hire you, you'll often find that the sales cycle is long and uncertain.
+You should be obsessed with contacting and working with the executive decision-maker, the real buyer.
+If this isn't possible, you may want to consider stepping down.

-If you are stuck, try to build trust with the mid-level client you are working with, and then develop a compelling argument as to why you need to meet with the decision maker.
+If you're stuck, try to establish a relationship of trust with the mid-level customer you're working with, then develop a compelling argument as to why you need to meet with the decision-maker.
 Suggest that it be a collaborative meeting and that you go together.
 In a competitive supply-driven bid, this can be difficult to do.
 That's why the second strategy is so important.
-If you don't have relationships, you'll spend your life filling out bid forms with a one in five chance of winning.
+If you don't have connections, you'll spend your life filling out bid forms, with a one-in-five chance of winning.

-But, if the initiative is driven entirely by middle management levels, it can get bogged down forever.
-Now, of course, it depends on the budgetary authority of the middle manager.
-If you have a trusting relationship with the middle manager, there's a pressing issue that he or she is facing and he or she can make the purchasing decision, which is fine!
+But, if the initiative is entirely driven by middle management levels, it can get bogged down forever.
+Now, of course, this depends on the budgetary authority of the middle manager.
+If you have a relationship of trust with the middle manager, there's an urgent problem he's facing and he can make the purchasing decision, which is perfect!
 In some large companies, a director may have a very large budget.
-But often, middle managers have limited budgets (which are frequently re-evaluated by their bosses!) and they tend to be risk averse.
-This means consulting "everyone" before making a decision.
+But middle managers often have limited budgets (which are frequently re-evaluated by their bosses!) and tend to be risk-averse.
+Which means consulting "everyone" before making a decision.
 And consulting everyone, as you know, takes a lot of time.

-5. Know their decision-making process.
-If you don't know how the customer is going to make a decision, you're like an airplane pilot flying without a radar or map.
-What is the time frame?
+If you don't know how the customer is going to make a decision, you're like an airplane pilot flying without radar or a map.
+What's the time frame?
 What do they need to know before making a decision?
 Who will be involved and what are their roles?
 What are the selection criteria?
-What would they like to know about you before they decide?
+What would they like to know about you before making a decision?

-You can and should ask these questions of clients.
-Often you will get answers.
+You can and should ask customers these questions.
+Often, you'll get answers.
 And then you can develop a strategy and take action.

 Today, you need solid value metrics to support your costs.
 Your goal is to present your hiring as an investment opportunity, not a cost.

-It's part art and part science to create a benefit or investment case.
-You need to explore direct cost savings or revenue increases, productivity improvements, operational efficiencies, etc. You should also quantify indirect benefits such as improved customer satisfaction or reduced time to market.
-Intangible benefits should also be part of your value proposition: improved decision making, reduced risk, improved employee collaboration, etc.
+It's part art and part science to create a business or investment case.
+You need to explore direct cost savings or revenue increases, productivity improvements, operational efficiencies and so on.
+You should also quantify indirect benefits such asimproved customer satisfaction or reduced time-to-market.
+Intangible benefits should also be part of your value proposition: improved decision-making, reduced risk, improved employee collaboration, etc.

-Finally, you must convincingly show how your work will support higher-level strategic objectives.
+Finally, you need to convincingly show how your work will support higher-level strategic objectives.
 This ties your benefits case to a much broader set of impacts.
-It's the difference between telling a parent that their private school tuition will help provide a solid education for their child and talking about how your school will form the basis for a lifelong model of success at work and at home.
+It's the difference between telling a parent that their private school tuition will help provide a solid education for their child, and talking about how your school will form the basis of a lifelong model of success at work and at home.

-7. Align stakeholders.
-Most major contracts or engagements today involve multiple stakeholders.
-The sales process is slowed or even paralyzed because these stakeholders may not fully agree on the design and scope of the proposed effort.
+Most major contracts or commitments today involve several stakeholders.
+The sales process is slowed down, or even paralyzed, because these stakeholders may not fully agree on the design and scope of the proposed effort.

-You need to address this challenge head on and advise your client on how to align stakeholders.
+You need to tackle this challenge head-on and advise your customer on how to align stakeholders.
 Who are they?
-Where are they at on the project?
-What are their individual "wins" that they are looking for?
-You can even offer to be a catalyst for reaching consensus, perhaps by holding a short workshop with key stakeholders to help reconcile their different points of view.
+How far have they got with their project?
+What individual "victories" are they looking for?
+You can even offer to be a catalyst for consensus-building, perhaps by organizing a short workshop with key stakeholders to help reconcile their different points of view.

-8. Develop the emotional aspect.
-Modern neuroscience tells us that emotions play a very, very important role in decision making, even when based on a so-called "rational" framework (e.g., a dashboard of competitive offerings).
+Modern neuroscience tells us that emotions play a very, very important role in decision-making, even when based on a so-called "rational " framework (e.g. a dashboard of competitive offers).

-The emotional/personal aspect of your sales conversations, and your ultimate proposition, must address the emotional arguments for action and your choice.
-It is emotions, not facts, that drive people enthusiastically to action.
+The emotional/personal aspect of your sales conversations, and your ultimate proposal, must respond to emotional arguments in favor of action and your choice.
+It's emotions, not facts, that drive people enthusiastically to action.

 How do you make an "emotional" case?
 Use metaphors and stories.
-A client once wanted to hire my old company, along with three or four others, to work on different aspects of the same project.
-I looked at him and said, "This is what I call the UN approach to solving big problems.
-And we all know how successful that has been.
-Most of my clients have had more success working with a single vendor who becomes a trusted collaborator working on common goals."
+A customer once wanted to hire my old company, along with three or four others, to work on different aspects of the same project.
+I looked at him and said: "This is what I call the United Nations approach to solving big problems.
+And we all know how successful it has been.
+Most of my customers have had more success working with a single supplier who becomes a trusted collaborator working on common goals."
 We got the deal - 100% of it.

-The emotional case must appeal to the positive - the dreams, aspirations, and goals of the individual clients you work with - and the negative - their perceived risks, concerns, and anxieties.
+The emotional case must appeal to the positive - the dreams, aspirations and goals of the individual customers you work with - and the negative - their perceived risks, concerns and anxieties .

-9. Get agreement before submitting a proposal.
-This is a very simple technique that requires a little more time initially, but can then shave weeks or months off the sales cycle.
+This is a very simple technique which takes a little longer initially, but can then reduce the sales cycle by several weeks or months.

-Never submit a written proposal without first obtaining "conceptual agreement" from the client.
-The proposal should document what the client has already enthusiastically agreed to.
-Simply call the client and say, "Before I write this, I want to outline our proposal and get your feedback.
+Never submit a written proposal without first obtaining a "conceptual agreement of the customer.
+The proposal should document what the customer has already enthusiastically accepted.
+Simply call the customer and say: "Before I write this, I want to outline our proposal and get your feedback.
 That way, the final document will closely reflect the approach that works best for you."

-You may think you're moving fast if you submit a proposal immediately.
-But more likely, you will turn in something that is not quite what the client wants, and/or their thinking will have evolved and what you send them will not reflect their latest ideas.
+You may think you're moving fast if you submit a proposal immediately .
+But more likely, you'll turn in something that's not quite what the customer wants, and/or their thinking will have evolved and what you send them won't reflect their latest ideas.

-If you're in the middle of a procurement-driven sales process that puts a lot of constraints on who you can talk to and what you say in your proposal, you may feel like these strategies won't help you much.
-But they will, if you follow strategies 1 through 4 in priority and thus avoid the suffocating straitjacket of bidding by low-level procurement managers.
+If you're in the middle of a supply-driven sales process that places a lot of constraints on who you can talk to and what you say in your proposal, you may feel that these strategies won't help you much.
+But they will, if you follow strategies 1 to 4 in priority and avoid the suffocating straitjacket of tenders run by low-level purchasing managers.

 These strategies work and will help you close your sale in a minimum of time.